eddiesTime/sme_app/raw_documentation.md

 ...
 ```

-_Code snippet 19: Weather widget_
+_Code snippet 20: Weather Widget_

-Advantages
+#### Advantages

-- does not rely on third party libraries
+- does not rely on third-party libraries
-- the amount of rebuild can be reduced by specifying conditions in the updateShouldNotify() method.
-For example, that only widgets related to the settings entity should rebuild.
+- the amount of rebuild can be reduced by specifying conditions in the `updateShouldNotify()` method.
+For example, that only widgets related to the settings entity should be rebuild.
 - allows descendants to access data and methods without the need to pass it down

-Disadvantages
+#### Disadvantages

 - has been overly complicated during the first implementation
-- tightly coupled to widget \* mixes logic with UI and therefore breaks clean code principles
+- tightly coupled to the widget
+  - mixes logic with UI and therefore breaks clean code principles
 - unnecessary complicated to implement
 - full tree rebuilds when data changes

 ### ChangeNotifierProvider

+#### Introduction

-This state management solution has been endorsed by the Flutter team at the Google I/O 2019. [[@PragmaticStateManagement]](https://www.youtube.com/watch?v=d_m5csmrf7I) Furthermore they show an example [[@SimpleAppState]](https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple) of how to use the provider [[@ProviderFlutterPackage]](https://pub.dev/packages/provider) package in combination with ChangeNotifier. [[@ChangeNotifierClassFoundation]](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html)
+This state management solution has been endorsed by the Flutter team at the Google I/O 2019 [[@PragmaticStateManagement]](https://www.youtube.com/watch?v=d_m5csmrf7I).
+Furthermore, they show an example [[@SimpleAppState]](https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple) of how to use the _provider_ [[@ProviderFlutterPackage]](https://pub.dev/packages/provider) package in combination with `ChangeNotifier` [[@ChangeNotifierClassFoundation]](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html).

 The provider package by itself is no state management solution.
 Provider is a tool for dependency injection.
 It is a wrapper around the _Inherited Widget_.

-Provider’s ChangeNotifierProvider [[@ChangeNotifierProviderClassProvider]](https://pub.dev/documentation/provider/latest/provider/ChangeNotifierProvider-class.html) class in combination with ChangeNotifier can be used to manage the state of an application.
+Provider’s `ChangeNotifierProvider` [[@ChangeNotifierProviderClassProvider]](https://pub.dev/documentation/provider/latest/provider/ChangeNotifierProvider-class.html) class, in combination with ChangeNotifier, can be used to manage the state of an application.

-This is a mutable state management solution.
+ChangeNotifierProvider follows the mutable state principle.

 #### Concepts

 ##### ChangeNotifier

-ChangeNotifier can be extend or mixed in a model class to provide a change notification API.
-With the API the method `notifyListeners()` can be used which notifies its listeners that the state has been mutated.
+`ChangeNotifier` can be extended or mixed in with a `model` class to provide a Change Notification API.
+With the API, the method `notifyListeners()` can be used, which notifies its listeners that the state has been mutated and should be rebuilt.

 ##### ChangeNotifierProvider

-ChangeNotifierProvider is a widget from the provider package which injects a ChangeNotifier into the widget tree and provides it to the descendants.
-ChangeNotifierProvider rebuilds descendants that depend on the ChangeNotifier whenever the method `notifyListeners()` inside the ChangeNotifier is called.
+`ChangeNotifierProvider` is a widget, from the provider package, which injects a `ChangeNotifier` into the Widget Tree, and provides it to the descendants. `ChangeNotifierProvider` rebuilds descendants that depend on the `ChangeNotifier` whenever the method `notifyListeners()` inside the `ChangeNotifier` is called.

 ##### Consumer [[@ConsumerClassProvider]](https://pub.dev/documentation/provider/latest/provider/Consumer-class.html)

-`Consumer<T>`is a widget from the provider package.
-It is used to access the instance of the corresponding `Provider<T>` and passes the value of the provider to its `build()` method.
-Consumer is a listener to the `ChangeNotifier` provided by the `ChangeNotifierProvider`.
-Whenever ChangeNotifierProvider receives a `notifyListeners` call, the consumer’s build function runs and rebuild the descendant Widget.
+`Consumer<T>` is a widget from the provider package.
+It is used to access the instance of the corresponding `Provider<T>`, and passes the value of the provider to its `build()` method.

+`Consumer<T>` is a listener to the `ChangeNotifier` provided by the `ChangeNotifierProvider`.
+Whenever `ChangeNotifierProvider` receives a `notifyListeners()` call, the consumer’s build function runs and rebuilds the descendant Widget.

 #### Implementation

-For the implementation I’ve followed the blog post “Flutter Architecture — My Provider Implementation Guide” by Dane Mackier [[@mackierFlutterArchitectureProvider2019]](https://medium.com/flutter-community/flutter-architecture-provider-implementation-guide-d33133a9a4e8) as well as the example from the flutter documentation. [[@SimpleAppState]](https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple)
+For the implementation, I have followed the blog post _Flutter Architecture — My Provider Implementation Guide_ by Dane Mackier [[@mackierFlutterArchitectureProvider2019]](https://medium.com/flutter-community/flutter-architecture-provider-implementation-guide-d33133a9a4e8), as well as the example from the Flutter documentation [[@SimpleAppState]](https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple).

 Let’s take a look at the implementation.
-As always we take a look at the implementation of the state management solution inside the application layer and how it is accessed in the presentation layer.
+As always, first comes the implementation inside the application layer and then the presentation layer.

 ##### Application Layer

-WeatherNotifier is used as a ChangeNotifier for the weather logic in our application.
-It contains WeatherEntity which is our weather data.
-Furthermore it contains a reference to ThemeNotifier and the WeatherFacade interface.
+`WeatherNotifier` is used as a `ChangeNotifier` for the weather logic in the application.
+It contains `WeatherEntity`, which is is the weather data.
+Furthermore, it contains a reference to `ThemeNotifier` and the interface `WeatherFacade`.

 ```dart
 ...